 4. Mix with the Rich and Famous

-Here are some of the top stars who own their own private jets: Oprah Winfrey, Cristiano Ronaldo, and Jim Carrey.
-Elvis Presley had a huge fleet of private jets for the time.
+Here are some of the top stars who own their private jets: Oprah Winfrey, Cristiano Ronaldo, and Jim Carrey.
+Elvis Presley had a massive fleet of private jets for the time.

-Celebs who can fly their own plane include Tom Cruise, John Travolta, and Dr. Phil.
+Celebs who can fly their plane include Tom Cruise, John Travolta, and Dr. Phil.